 "There’s a lot of athletes out there that seem to be driven by a chip on their shoulder or negative emotion and that helps fuel them, and that’s fine.
 But if we’re trying to teach our kids what we want them to engage in the world, I’d would rather much take a George Foreman role model.
 Someone who was able to achieve greatness, without becoming an antisocial personality.”

-In summation, 'George Foreman – The Resurrection' is a nostalgic masterclass with thoroughbred pedigree throughout.
+In summation, 'Foreman' is a nostalgic masterclass with thoroughbred pedigree throughout.

 It’s a heartwarming film that will make you feel like you’re sitting in front of Foreman in his lounge.
 Without a doubt, it’s worth a watch.